Kate-Karui/Python-Project/README.md

 # Hangman Game

-This is a simple command-line Hangman game written in Python.
+This is a simple command-line hangman game written in Python.

 ## Features